-4.2.2.3 Train path offer and order
+4.2.2.4 Train path offer and order

-ACF will confirm to the applicant the reservation of requested train paths by an offer transmitted by regular mail, fax or e-mail, or notify them that their train path request has been refused.
+ACF will confirm to the applicant the reservation of requested train paths by an offer transmitted by the Trassenportal or e-mail (for requests introduced by the order form), or notify them that their train path request has been refused.
 By the same means, the applicant may then place a firm order based on the offer submitted to it.
 These particular agreements, whether they concern regular or extraordinary train paths, are governed by the same terms of the infrastructure contract of use drawn up between ACF and the applicant.
-The deadlines to be complied with are defined in 4.3.
+The deadlines to be complied with are defined in 4.5.

-4.2.2.4 Modification and cancellation of requests
+4.2.2.5 Modification and cancellation of requests